lwh0721/American_Option_pricing_Delat-Gamma_MoveBaed_TimeBased_Heding/README.md

 **Project 2**: Delta-Gamma Hedging in discrete time within the Black-Scholes model.
 Sold an at-the-money 1/4 year put written on the underlying asset and to hedge.
-Hedge with both the Move-Based and the Time-Based by Delta and Delta-Gamaa hedging strategy repectively.
+Hedge with both the Move-Based and the Time-Based by Delta and Delta-Gamma hedging strategy repectively.